suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 1. ObjectNames are globally unique in a given relay network.

-2. The data inside an object (and it's size) can never change after the object is first published.
+2. The data inside an object (and its size) can never change after the object is first published.
 There can never be two objects with the same name but different data.